odysian/aws-terraform-infrastructure/docs/SECURITY.md

 The following are intentionally out-of-scope for this iteration but are natural next steps:

-- **HTTPS Everywhere**
-  - Attach ACM certificate to ALB and redirect HTTP → HTTPS
 - **Edge Protection**
-  - Add AWS WAF in front of the ALB for basic OWASP protections and rate limiting
+  - Add AWS WAF in front of the ALB
 - **Stronger Egress Controls**
   - Restrict outbound traffic from web instances and database to only required endpoints
 - **Patch & Compliance**